 Village to village: A journey along the Ghanaian coast

 The wooden platform beneath me shuddered, shaking me out of my slumber.
 Under a moonlit sky I crept outside of the homestay hut and stepped out onto the boardwalk.
 Across the water I could vaguely see the silhouettes of people gathered in the village.
 Women wailed and chanted while a plume of smoke billowed from amongst them, and a child wrapped in a blanket was passed from one person to the next.

 In 2012, I travelled west along the Ghanaian coast to a place called Nzulezu – a tiny, isolated village built entirely on stilts in the Jomoro District of Ghana’s Western Region.
 The village is only accessible by canoe and was nominated as a UNESCO World Heritage Site in 2000.

-Nzuelzu is one of many villages I’ve had the pleasure of visiting over the course of my visits to Ghana.
+Nzuelzu is one of many villages I had the pleasure of visiting over the course of my visits to Ghana.
 Between 2008 and 2014, I visited Ghana on several occasions to volunteer with a community-based organization that supports vulnerable people living with HIV/AIDS in the Ashanti region.
-During my time in Ghana, I explored the country’s fascinating coastal region, travelling by tro-tro (public minibus), canoe and on foot, sometimes walking for days along untouched beaches from one village to the next.
+During my time there, I explored the country’s fascinating coastal region, traveling by tro-tro (public minibus), canoe and on foot, sometimes walking for days along untouched beaches from one village to the next.